Table of Contents

 There is no loss of overall genetic material in inversions.
 Most of the arrangements are balanced due to existence of homologous chromosomes.
 Hence, inversions usually do not cause any phenotypical abnormalities in the carriers.
 This also makes them difficult to detect.
 Indeed, current knowledge about chromosomal inversions is limited and only a scattering few inversions have been studied in detail in humans.

-Not withstanding above observations, chromosomal inversion is not without its clinical repercussions.
+An unbalanced inversion is associated with problems such as retarded mental and physical growth and birth defects.
 Inversions have a potential part to play as pathological mutations in a multitude of ways such as direct alteration of the gene structure, affection of regulation of gene activity or by predisposing the progeny of the inversion heterozygote to other secondary rearrangements with genetic significance.

 Comparative genomics provides testimony to the fact that inversion is potentially one of the most significant mechanisms behind evolution of human genome.
 Inversions evolve by drift and selection mechanisms.